 4. ReaseJoy Arm and Leg Pedal Exerciser with LCD Display

-- Mini size for space-saving - could be used under the desk easily
+- The mini exercise bike pedal provide the mini size for space-saving - could be used under the desk easily

-- Adjustable resistance; Suitable for legs or arms exercise; Ideal for low impact exercise & rehabilitation
+- The mini exercise bike pedal provide the adjustable resistance; Suitable for legs or arms exercise; Ideal for low impact exercise & rehabilitation

-- LCD display for monitoring your workouts - shows time, distance, count, total count & calories burned
+- The mini exercise bike pedal provides the LCD display for monitoring your workouts - shows time, distance, count, total count & calories burned

-- Sturdy steel frame with anti-skid feet for safety
+- The mini exercise bike pedal provides the Sturdy steel frame with anti-skid feet for safety

 This exerciser can look a bit intimidating with its slightly larger closed design.
 Most other pedal exercisers have an open frame.
 But it’s still great for anyone who needs low impact exercise for their feet and legs or even arms.
 It’s also just as lightweight as other pedal exercisers.